-(See HB A3.2.8 P17-18)
+(See HB A.3.2.8 P17)

-It is the responsibility of the firer to unload and clear their firearm before presenting it for inspection.
-No firearm may be boxed, cased, holstered or held muzzle up until it has been confirmed clear by an RO.
-The clearance procedures for the various gun types is follows:
+It is the responsibility of the firer to unload and clear their firearm before presenting it for inspection by the RO.
+No firearm may be boxed, cased or holstered until cleared by an RO.
+Procedure for presenting for clearance as follows:

 - GRSB Competitor removes magazine, locks action open, confirms that chamber, action and boltface are clear of live rounds, misfires and empty cases. - GRCF with fixed magazine Competitor opens the action, confirms that magazine, chamber, action and boltface are clear of live rounds, misfires and empty cases, racks three times for RO and leaves action open. - LBP As GRSB.
-When empty and proved clear the firearm must be pointed in a safe direction; the slide must then be put forward and the action fired so that the hammer is down.
-If the competitor is concerned about possible damage to the LBP, the hammer may "eased" down. - LBR Competitor opens cylinder, ejects all cases, confirms that chambers and frame are clear of live rounds, misfires and empty cases and presents for inspection.
-RO confirms clear.
+When proved clear and under the direction of an RO with the firearm pointing in a safe direction, the shooter may put the slide forward, the hammer down and holster. - LBR Competitor opens cylinder, ejects all cases, confirms that chambers and frame are clear of live rounds, misfires and empty cases.
+When proved clear and under the direction of an RO with the firearm pointing in a safe direction, the cylinder may be placed back in the firearm and the firearm holstered.